Teyras/MT/text/chapters/240_scheduling_evaluation.md

 \ref{scheduling-requirements}.
 The justification for the split between short and long jobs is that it would be unreasonable to classify a 500 millisecond job as extremely late if it was delayed by 5 seconds (a relative wait time of 10).
-Analogoues to this, it would not be accurate if we classified a 10 minute job as extremely late if it got delayed by one minute (which is however a substantial delay for a job that is processed in mere seconds).
+Analogous to this, it would not be accurate if we classified a 10 minute job as extremely late if it got delayed by one minute (which is however a substantial delay for a job that is processed in mere seconds).